The Ayurvedic Approach to Balancing Blood Cholesterol

 Q: What is the role of the liver in producing healthy fat tissue and balanced cholesterol?

-This results in three types of imbalances: 1) an increase in meda dhatu, 2) a decrease of meda dhatu, or 3) meda dhatu mixed with ama.
+This results in one of three types of imbalances: 1) an increase in meda dhatu, 2) a decrease of meda dhatu, or 3) meda dhatu mixed with ama.

 Q: What are the main causes of imbalanced digestion?